vladjoh/ExternalAIHardeningBaseline/README.md

 ## IMPORTANT - AppControl

-App Control Managed Installer policy can't be improted as .json and needs to be setup manually, set it up before deploying App Control policy to your devices
+App Control Managed Installer policy can't be improted as .json and needs to be setup manually, set it up before deploying App Control policy to your devices.
+Remember to double check that IME - Intune Managed Extension is installed on device, before enforcing policy for AppControl otherwise it wouldn't work.
+If it's not installing IME extension with Installer policy, than try to deploy an win32 app first

 <img width="961" height="725" alt="image" src="https://github.com/user-attachments/assets/ff2e8d6c-fc16-470c-a6f0-ba99ba99d2e6" />